apache/beam/website/www/site/content/en/get-started/from-spark.md

 If you already know [_Apache Spark_](http://spark.apache.org/),
 learning _Apache Beam_ is easy.
-Beam and Spark are mostly equivalent, so you already know the basic concepts.
+The Beam and Spark APIs are similar, so you already know the basic concepts.

 A collection of elements in Spark is called a _Resilient Distributed Dataset_ (RDD), while in Beam it's called a _Parallel Collection_ (PCollection).